-- Upon completion of the offerings, we will have 20,421,539 shares of Class B common stock outstanding and 21,471,539 shares if the underwriters exercise their overallotment option in full.
-We will have 16,452,159 shares of our common stock subject to lock-up for 90 days following the offering by executive officers, directors and certain of our stockholders. - As of September 30, 2004, we had issued options for approximately 3,571,167 shares of Class B common stock, of which options for 970,244 shares were exercisable as of such date.
-We have also issued shares in connection with our initial financing and our prior acquisitions, of which 20,279,063 are eligible for resale under Rule 144. - As of September 30, 2004, we had 111,578,461 shares of authorized but unissued shares of our Class B common stock that are available for future sale. - Approximately 11,987,500 of our shares of Class A common stock and 8,725,104 of our shares of Class B common stock are subject to piggyback registration rights.
-Following the Name Development asset acquisition 439,239 shares of our Class B common stock will be subject to Form S-3 registration rights assuming that \$20.49 per share, the last reported sale price of our Class B common stock on January 7, 2005, is the applicable price for determining the number of shares to be issued; these shares will not be subject to lock-up following the acquisition.
+- Upon completion of the offerings, we will have shares of Class B common stock outstanding and shares if the underwriters exercise their overallotment option in full.
+Of these shares, shares are subject to lock-up for 90 days following the offering by executive officers and directors. - As of September 30, 2004, we had issued options for approximately 3,571,167 shares of Class B common stock, of which options for 970,244 shares were exercisable as of such date.
+We have also issued shares in connection with our initial financing and our prior acquisitions, of which 20,279,063 are eligible for resale under Rule 144. - As of September 30, 2004, we had 111,578,461 shares of authorized but unissued shares of our Class B common stock that are available for future sale. - Approximately 11,987,500 of our shares of Class A common stock and 8,725,104 of our shares of Class B common stock are subject to piggyback registration rights and following the Name Development asset acquisition shares of our Class B common stock will be subject to Form S-3 registration rights.
 We also may enter into additional registration rights agreements in the future in connection with any subsequent acquisitions we may undertake.
-Any sales of our common stock under these registration rights arrangements with these stockholders could be negatively perceived in the trading markets and negatively affect the price of our common stock.
+Any sales of our common stock under these registration rights arrangements with these stockholders could be negatively perceived in the trading markets and negatively affect the price of our common stock